 - The Osprey Ariel 65 is perfect for you if you are a traveler who likes to hike and camp for 3-10 days.

 - The Osprey Ariel 65 is not the cheapest or most expensive options because of its high-quality and durable build.

-- Osprey’s lifetime warranty makes this backpack a no-brainer.
+- Osprey’s lifetime warranty makes the Ariel 65 AG a no-brainer.

 Is the Osprey Ariel 65 the perfect backpack for you?

-There are hundreds of backpack choices out there, so why choose the Ariel 65?
+There are hundreds of backpack choices out there, so why choose the Osprey Ariel AG 65?